StarGW-net/stargw-fx/README.md

 5 styles of widgets to chose from.

-After a number of years I have stopped releasing and supporting apps on Google Play and have now moved all my apps to F-Droid.
+After a number of years I have stopped releasing apps on Google Play and have now moved all my apps to F-Droid.

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"
      alt="Get it on F-Droid"